joelnewcomer/belton/wp-content/plugins/wpdiscuz/readme.txt

 * Added Phrase : Top bar subscription submit button
 * Fixed Bug : Comment showing only after page refresh

-IMPORTANT:

-- If you have JetPack installed please deactivate Jetpack comments, it affects wpDiscuz
-- If you have a Cache Plugin, please delete all caches after wpDiscuz update.
-- If you use CDN and found some issue please purge it.
-- If your server PHP version is lower than 5.4, [please change it to hogher](https://wordpress.org/support/topic/wpdiscuz-4-requires-php-5-4-and-higher/)

 = 4.0.14 =